rustyrussell/lightning-rfc-old/early-drafts/uniclose.md

 that the spends are valid, correctly-signed transactions which can actually spend the output they claim.

-Ofter a channel is opened, the funding transaction output is considered *unresolved*; it is *resolved* by any transaction which spends that output.
+After a channel is opened, the funding transaction output is considered *unresolved*; it is *resolved* by any transaction which spends that output.
 A node MUST monitor the blockchain for transactions which spend any output which is not *irrevocably